erquintana/ALU_Verification_with_UVM/README.md

 ## Pending

-[Pending Item 1] Pending to implement monitor and scoreboard.
+- [ ] Pending to implement monitor and scoreboard.
-[Pending Item 1] Implementation using env.sv as soon as monitor and scoreboard get implemented.
+- [ ] Implementation using env.sv as soon as monitor and scoreboard get implemented.
 This, to match image design (spec/ALU%20Block%20Diagram.jpg)

 ## License